Kotlin/KEEP/proposals/collection-literals.md

 ```kotlin
 val map: Map<Int, String> = [1: "value"] // is desugared to Map.of(/* How to create an instance? */)
 ```

+## Concerns

+The following concerns were raised during the KEEP review:

+**1. Ambiguity with Java's `new int[10]` syntax.**
+It's an unfortunate collision with Java's syntax.
+It becomes even "worse"
+if we later introduce [self-sufficient collection literals](#rejected-proposal-self-sufficient-collection-literals-with-defined-type) like `List [10]`, because Java developers might think that it's an array of Lists of length 10.

+The proposal doesn't address this collision in any way.
+We hope that it won't be a problem given that arrays are more rarely used than lists.
+After all, it's not the first place in Kotlin where we match Java's syntax, but the semantics is different – the syntax of Kotlin lambdas is a good example.

 ## Overload resolution motivation